filipi87/toys-metric-collector/README.md

   - Create automated tests;
   - Add a log library
   - Improve the exception treatment
+  - Improve how we are creating and showing the graphs
 - call-service
   - Add a log library
   - Create more test scenarios